Thai marchers link their democracy cause to Myanmar protests

 BANGKOK (AP) — A new faction of Thailand’s pro-democracy movement staged a protest march Sunday, linking their cause with that of demonstrators in Myanmar battling that neighboring country’s coup-installed military government.

 Marchers sought but failed to go to Thai Prime Minister Prayuth Chan-ocha’s house, which is on an army base in Bangkok.
 Shipping containers were situated to block them, and police using water cannons, rubber bullets and tear gas barred the way.
+Erawan Emergency Services said 16 people were injured.

 The demonstrators abandoned their plan several hours later after taking an online vote of their supporters.

-Note: This story has been corrected to show the name of the new protest group is Restart Democracy.